Produced by TheMediaDesk, ©2021, updated 2025

 Flashback to Daniel 6.
 King Darius appoints 120 satraps to run his kingdom.
 The position in the Persian Empire was very like the regional governors under the Roman Empire.
 They had great authority, and answered directly to the palace, if not personally to the king himself.

-... because by the “pharmakeia” (enchantment / magic / sorcery) of you were “eplanethesan” (led astray / caused to wander / deceived) all the nations.
+... because by the "pharmakeia" (enchantment / magic / sorcery) of you were "planao" (led astray / caused to wander / deceived) all the nations.

-The crimes for which Babylon was convicted were idolatry and deception and what happened because of those.
-Not being important and wealthy.
+The crimes for which Babylon was convicted were idolatry, and deception and what happened because of those.
+Not being important and wealthy and 'having a good time'.

-The overall idea of sorcery and as it compares to something else comes into a sharp focus in our feature on witchcraft.
+The overall idea of sorcery and as it compares to something else comes into a sharp focus in our feature on witchcraft see link below.

 24